SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 ## Hand Assembling

-We're not going to list how to hand assemble every instruction, as it get boring quickly and it's not hard to reason about how it works - which is why people normally use assemblers for this kind of task!
+We're not going to list how to hand assemble every instruction, as it gets boring quickly and it's not hard to reason about how it works.
+There's a reason people use assemblers!

 There are a couple of examples at [1] to help with the basic concepts, and there's a scratchpad of the "working out" in [HAND_ASSEMBLY_SCRATCHPAD.md](../guides/HAND_ASSEMBLY_SCRATCHPAD.md) with fuller working for many types of instructions.

 ## Running `uart.hex`

 `uart.hex` is the end result of our UART example; it does nothing except output a single ASCII "5".
-We need to "compile" `BUILD/uart.elf` by adding an ELF header with the size of the program customised.
-Removing the comments and reverse-hexdumping the file.
+We need to "compile" `BUILD/uart.elf` by adding an ELF header with the size of the program customised, removing the comments and reverse-hexdumping the file.

 We can run on QEMU using the following slightly modified command: